daimeng/oxo/oxo/notes.md

 ## V3
 Setting tie reward to something high seems to fix the rest of player 2 issues.
 Seems to be consistently 0 losses to random.
+I think this is because without the reward, there is no incentive to go for a tie.
+Player 2 can instead just try a weird placement and wait for Player 1 to do a random move (epsilon greed), then swoop in for a lucky win.

 # Neural Network Bot